 \subsection{Domain Adaptation}

-To evaluate the domain adaptation to different data sets.
-In our experiments, we consider the healthy IXI data set as in-domain data set and the unhealthy BraTS21 data set as out-of-domain data set.
-Note that for the BraTS21 data set, we only consider regions that have been annotated as healthy.
-Thereby, we ensure to evaluate domain shifts regarding scanner and brain diversity and not domain shifts that arise from unhealthy structures in brain MRIs.
-In Fig. \ref{fig:histos_ixi_brats}, we provide the histograms of input and reconstructions of the healthy IXI data set (left) and the unhealthy BraTS21 data set (right).
-We observe that DDPMs show substantial discrepancies across the intensity distributions of input and reconstruction.
+To evaluate the domain adaptation to different data sets, we consider the healthy IXI data set as an in-domain data set and the unhealthy BraTS21 data set as an out-of-domain one.
+Note that for the BraTS21 data set, we only consider regions annotated as healthy.
+Thereby, we ensure the evaluation of domain shifts regarding scanner and brain diversity, not domain shifts arising from unhealthy brain MRI structures.
+In Figure \ref{fig:histos_ixi_brats}, we provide the histograms of input and reconstructions of the healthy IXI data set (left) and the unhealthy BraTS21 data set (right).
+We observe that DDPMs show substantial discrepancies across input and reconstruction intensity distributions.
 Particularly for simulated contrast levels, the histograms deviate.
-In contrast, the intensity distribution of images reconstructed by cDDPMs exhibits higher similarities with the input intensity distribution for both in-domain and out-of-domain data.
-Considering the quantitative KLD measurement, the KLD of DDPMs is increased by a factor of 2.3, 4.0 and 17.0 for the original contrast, a contrast factor of 0.5 and 2.0, respectively compared to cDDPMs for the IXI data set.
+In contrast, the intensity distribution of images reconstructed by cDDPMs exhibits higher similarities with the input intensity distribution for in- and out-of-domain data.
+Compared to DDPMs, cDDPMs decrease the KLD by a factor of 2.3, 4.0 and 17.0 across the contrast factors, respectively, considering the IXI data set.